Last updated on May 28th, 2022 at 07:08 pm

 From a giant mechanized Barbara Streisand to the murder of Winnie the Pooh to appease the Chinese government, there is no person or subject they are not willing ridicule.
 The show has faced plenty of backlash and has often come into conflict with Comedy Central.

-In typical South Park fashion, they responded on the South Park website with this statement:
+In typical South Park fashion, the duo responded on the South Park website with this statement:

 “In the 14 years we’ve been doing ‘South Park’ we have never done a show that we couldn’t stand behind.
 We delivered our version of the show to Comedy Central and they made a determination to alter the episode.
 It wasn’t some meta-joke on our part.
 Comedy Central added the bleeps.
 In fact, Kyle’s customary final speech was about intimidation and fear.
 It didn’t mention Muhammad at all but it got bleeped too.
 We’ll be back next week with a whole new show about something completely different and we’ll see what happens to it.”Trey Parker and Matt Stone